 Most people, when shopping for a mortgage, usually think only (or at least mostly) about the amount they’ll have to pay each month in mortgage payments.
 That’s important, of course, but that’s certainly not all there is to it.
 There are several other considerations that are at least as important.
-In that vein, here are 4 things to ask your lender in Long Island.
+In that vein, here are 4 things to ask your lender in Babylon and Surrounding Areas.

 1. What’s the best interest rate you can offer me?

 A lot of people simply accept the interest rate their mortgage lender quotes them.
-But you really should ask your lender in Long Island about the best rate they can offer you.
+But you really should ask your lender in Babylon and Surrounding Areas about the best rate they can offer you.
 The industry has standard industry-wide interest rates, but those rates fluctuate and differ according to certain other influencing factors.
 These include your financial history and credit score.
 So, for example, if you have a high credit score of between 760 and 850, you will be able to get a better rate than someone with a lower score.
 With that high score, you could get an interest rate of 3.75%, but someone with a credit score of between 620 and 639 would get 4.5%

 2. Is it a fixed or adjustable rate?